alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/governance-example/label-routing-example/readme.md

 #### Rule description

-The routing rules set in the service consumer (openfeign-consumer-example, restTemplate-consumer-example, webClient-consumer-example) instance are as follows:
+The routing rules set in the service consumer (openfeign-consumer-example, restTemplate-consumer-example, reactive-consumer-example) instance are as follows:

 ```json